FahimU123/Personal-Coding-Guide/ARKit/realitykit.md

 ### **14. Extract Positions**
 - Get the positions of the body parts you want.
 - Now you can find their 3D coordinates.
+- AND NOW YOU CAN DO WHATEVER YOU WANT, EXTRACTING IS THE FOUNDTION, YOU HAVE THE DATA YOU NEED NOW IMPLEMENT THE LOGIC YOU NEED FOR YOUR PROJECT

 ---